-Canon 4000D versus Fujifilm X-A10
+Canon 4000D vs Fujifilm X-A10

 The Canon EOS 4000D and the Fujifilm X-A10 are two digital cameras that were revealed to the public, respectively, in February 2018 and December 2016.
 The 4000D is a DSLR, while the X-A10 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.

 Body comparison: Canon 4000D vs Fujifilm X-A10

 The side-by-side display below illustrates the physical size and weight of the Canon 4000D and the Fujifilm X-A10.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A10 is considerably smaller (40 percent) than the Canon 4000D.
 Moreover, the X-A10 is markedly lighter (24 percent) than the 4000D.
 In this context, it is worth noting that neither the 4000D nor the X-A10 are weather-sealed.